We are a forgetful people.

 We see these disciples again in Acts 4, preaching to the Jewish leaders they had been hiding from.

 “Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they were astonished.
 And they recognized that they had been with Jesus” (Acts 4:13, ESV).

 Something happened in that locked room that radically transformed them from fearful, anxious men into witnesses that would not be silenced, would not be ashamed, would not stop sharing what Jesus had done — even at the cost of their own lives.

 The resurrection was everything for them now.
 The cross had been the death of everything they had hoped or believed was true.
 But it wasn’t the final end.
 It was only the end of who they had been, and it was the beginning of who they truly were meant to be.
 When Jesus came back to life, they came alive.

 As I sat on the floor at church yesterday, I closed my eyes and prayed, “Jesus, don’t let me forget.
 Please don’t let me forget.”
 Because I know Monday is coming.

 About the Author: Patreeya Prasertvit is a graduate of USC and is on staff with Cru, the US ministry of Campus Crusade for Christ.
 She currently lives in Berkeley, CA, where she spends her free time reading more than one book at a time, cooking while watching “MasterChef,” eating whatever is put in front of her and exploring what it means to live life as an adventure with God.

 Original article link: https://patreeya.wordpress.com/2017/04/17/come-alive/

 Staying at home this Easter?
 Here are 10 exciting things to do with your roommates or family to fill up your Easter celebration with fun!

 This year will look a little different.
-It is April 2020, and the whole world is in a state of panic.
 Use your mission field, your neighborhood, to share the gospel in a fun way through sidewalk chalk.